Frequently Asked Questions

 Would each organization continue to be governed locally?

-Both SNHH and Elliot would continue to be governed by with our respective local Boards.
-The new regional organization would have its own Board of Trustees that would engage with the local Boards under an integrated governance system to coordinate the delivery of health care services across all communities served by Elliot and SNHH.
+Both SNHH and Elliot would continue to be governed by our respective local Boards of Directors.
+SOLUTIONHEALTH's proposed board, comprised of trustees elevated from each organization's local board, would engage with the local boards under an integrated governance system to coordinate the delivery of health care services across all communities served by Elliot and SNHH.

 Would the names ‘Elliot’ and ‘Southern New Hampshire Health’ change?